Totalisator Agency Board: South Africa

 The larger TAB operated by 4Racing was previously operated by Phumelela Gaming.
 Phumelela went into bankruptcy protection in May 2020, partly as a result of the COVID-19 pandemic in South Africa, however officially continued to operate the TAB while under bankruptcy supervision, until 4Racing was granted operating licences from the Gauteng Gambling Board in November 2021.

 These services generally provide totalisator bets on both horse racing and football, as well as fixed-odds sports betting and online casino games.
 In KwaZulu-Natal, "TAB" has latterly been backronymed for the latter to "Track And Ball", reflecting the increased scope of the TAB beyond operating a horse racing totalisator.

-4Racing (and previously Phumelela) operate television services for South African racing known as Racing 240, Global Racing 1 and Global Racing 2, which is made available via subscription primarily through the satellite DStv platform, and online streaming.
+Both TAB operators also provide television services for South African and international racing (4Racing broadcasting Racing 240 and Global Racing 1, Gold Circle providing Gallop TV) which are made available via various satellite services (4Racing's channels being available on DStv) and online streaming.